Swarathmica-infraspec/payoutManagementSystem/README.md

 Test can be run by executing the below command in the terminal go test -v ./...

-NOTE: this project is still under development and hence does not have CLI or HTTP API.
+NOTE: this project is still under development and hence does not have HTTP API now.

 # CI